Geometric Patterns of Morocco and Al-Andalus

 What should I bring to class?

-Please bring your own watercolour brushes sizes 2-6.
+Please bring your own watercolour brushes sizes 2-6 and a water colour palette.
 All other materials will be provided on this course.

 What days do I attend?